4 Parts of Professionalism

 Step One: Identify Your Values

-Career values are the principles outline what makes work meaningful to you.
+Career values are the principles that outline what makes work meaningful to you.
 When navigating the workplace, it’s important to know what values are guiding your work.
 These values can help you make decisions, articulate your needs, and help you focus your attention on what matters most.

 Step Two: Identify Your Boundaries